Home Antenna Grounding

 - Electrically bond all "earthed" items outside of the home together using mechanical attachment methods.
 This system should be bonded to ground rods driven into the ground.

-- Use Lightning arrestors on each coax line to shunt high voltages to ground
+- Use Lightning arrestors on each coax line to shunt high voltages to ground.

 Parts/Equipment: